gowithvikash/calculator/README.md

                      Step : 02

-# Average (This Type Of Api's Called Client Straming Api's)
+# Average (This Type Of Api's Called Client Straming Api's , In Which Client Will Send A Stream And Server Will Recieve It )
 in these type of api endpoints we will send multiple requests to server and server will a send a single response back to client

 sending multiple request to server --->>> Then <<< Getting Single Response From Server